flymperopoulos/DataScience16CTW/report/proposal.md

 **How should your final deliverable be assessed?
 This assessment plan must be specific enough that I can apply it to your final deliverable.**

   - Readability and accessibility to viewers that are not familiar with the dataset (along the guidelines of 538 blog posts)
+  - Application/use of a predictive model as a backend API in a web-based exploratory tool
-  - Whether or not it can stand alone as a piece of research/exploratory paper
+  - Can the model exploration stand alone as a piece of research/exploratory paper
   - Documentation + style of our code; i.e. comments, structure, modularity (APIs for others to implement)
-  - Publish our results - Medium,
+  - Publish our results to be available to the world
   - Recommendation for future areas of explorations based on the work we’ve done
   - Are the visualizations/conclusions compelling?
   - Solid and rigorous analysis of findings
-  - Stretch: Can you find a better listing based on the features of our model for your vacation at the given location etc.